Archil-Milorava/Pizza-Ordering/README.md

 -react + TS
 -Tailwind
 -React Router
+-Rudeux Toolkit

 This application fetches Pizza items From an API with React Router

-# In case You can nor oerder Pizza and gettin ERROR, that means API can not get POST requests.
+# In case You can not order Pizza and gettin ERROR, that means API can not get POST requests.